Generative Adversarial Networks

 - Analyzing the problem using Game Theory

-- Training a GAN – including an intuition of the algorithm and the maths behind it
+- Training a GAN – including an intuition of the algorithm and the math behind it

 - Tips and tricks – normalizing data, optimization, label smoothing and more